Show Good Cause for coursework students

 Step 4

 Gather documentation to support your letter.
 Supporting documents may include letters from medical practitioners, counsellors or your employer.
-When you reference your supporting documents in your Show Cause letter, you need to clearly explain the relevance of the document.
+When you reference your supporting documents in your Show Good Cause letter, you need to clearly explain the relevance of the document.
 If you don’t have any support documents to submit, you may consider completing a statutory declaration.

 Step 5